MubashirAli009/Brainwave_Matrix_Internship/README.md

 # Brainwave_Matrix_Internship
 🏋️ FITNESS_TRACKER_APP
 A fitness tracking mobile application built with React Native (Expo + TypeScript), powered by Firebase and local data storage.
-Designed to track workouts, nutrition, and user progress in a clean, modern UI (inspired by Gymnesia)
+Designed to track workouts, nutrition, and user progress in a clean, modern UI
-GitHub
-+2
-GitHub
-+2
-GitHub
-+2
-.

 Stack
 React Native with Expo